ConsistentCoder365/Internship-Recommendation-System/README.md

 - Navigate to the registration page at `http://localhost:5173/register` to create a new account.
 - Navigate to the login page at `http://localhost:5173/login` to log in to your account.

-## Contributing

-We welcome contributions to the HireMe project!
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your fork.
-5. Create a pull request to the main repository.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.